openedx-unsupported/devstack/README.rst

 Deprecated MacOS performance improvements
 -----------------------------------------

-**Warning:** We recommend that new devstack setups on MacOS **no longer use** NFS or docker-sync for MacOS.
-At this time, these technologies **lead to increased complexity and might cause errors**.
-Improvements to Docker's default FS have resolved bugs or performance issues that were previously dependent on these workaround technologies.
+**Warning:** We recommend that new devstack setups on MacOS **no longer use** NFS for MacOS.
+At this time, this technology **leads to increased complexity and might cause errors**.
+Improvements to Docker's default FS have resolved bugs or performance issues that were previously dependent on this workaround technology.

-For further details, read more about the forthcoming `deprecation of NFS`_ and `deprecation of docker-sync`_.
+For further details, read more about the forthcoming `deprecation of NFS`_.

-Until these deprecated technologies go through the deprecation and removal process, the following deprecated instructions are left here for legacy purposes:
+Until this deprecated technology goes through the deprecation and removal process, the following deprecated instructions are left here for legacy purposes:

 Setup NFS before provisioning: